Seraph Young Ford, First Woman to Vote with Equal Suffrage

 Historical Research Associate, Better Days 2020

 The election of February 14, 1870, was also the first election in Utah Territory that included opposing political parties, with the formation of the Liberal Party and the People’s Party just days before the election.
 This made Utah women’s participation in elections all the more significant.
-Though only twenty-five women reportedly cast votes in February 1870, six months later about two thousand women voted in the general territorial election.
+Though only twenty-five women reportedly cast votes in February 1870, six months later a few thousand women voted in the general territorial election.
 Seraph Young’s being one of the few to participate in that first election indicates her personal enthusiasm for women’s suffrage and interest in political matters.

 Despite the historical significance of her vote that day, little is known of Seraph’s personal life.
 She was a grand-niece of LDS Church president and former Utah governor Brigham Young.
 Born on November 6, 1846, at Winter Quarters, Nebraska Territory, to Brigham Hamilton Young and Cedenia Clark, she traveled to Utah as an infant in October 1847.
-Two years after casting her momentous vote, she married Seth L. Ford on February 11, 1872.
-They had three children before moving to Springville, New York, in the late 1870s and then to Montgomery, Maryland.
-After her death in 1938, Seraph was buried next to her husband in Arlington National Cemetery in Virginia.

 Today, a large mural depicting Seraph Young casting her historic ballot adorns the north House Chamber of the Utah State Capitol building.
 The mural, painted by David Koch, memorializes both Seraph and Utah’s contribution and commitment to the cause of women’s suffrage.
 She’s also included in a memorial to women’s voting rights, titled A Path Forward, at Salt Lake City’s Council Hall where she cast her first ballot.